-Since she arrived at Rainbow School, addressing Mia’s tendency to self-harm has been a priority for her tutors.
+Since she arrived at Rainbow School (now BeyondAutism Schools), addressing Mia’s tendency to self-harm has been a priority for her tutors.
 They’ve worked to analyse why she injures herself, identifying triggers and working patiently to teach her behaviours or communication that don’t cause her harm.

 “It’s not Rolls Royce education – it’s ambulance education,” says Maddy.
 “She’d be in and out of hospital constantly without it.”

 The fight for support

 Mia was diagnosed with autism at three years old, following a diagnosis of epilepsy at nine months.
 She couldn’t walk, talk or sign, and needed constant supervision because of her self-injurious behaviour and her lack of awareness of danger.

 With her highly specialised needs, Mia’s case sounds straightforward.
 Instead, it provides a snapshot of the immense challenges parents face in finding the right support and education for their children.

 First, Maddy and her husband, Gian, fought to get a statement from their local authority to say that Mia needed 1:1 support to prevent self-injury.
 Next, they started her in a home programme of Applied Behaviour Analysis (ABA).

 Mia spent time with two ABA tutors in the morning, followed by nursery in the afternoon.
 And the difference was stark.
 Mia made progress with ABA straight away, beginning to sign, play and smile – but her progress flagged noticeably in the afternoons.
 It was clear that Mia needed to be in a full-time ABA school.

 Unfortunately, when Maddy tried to get Mia placed at Rainbow School, their council said no – and instead named a place at a special school without 1:1 support.